 The Microsoft global network plays an important part in delivering a good cloud service experience.
 It connects 150 datacenters in more than 40 regions around the world.
 Azure traffic between Microsoft datacenters always stays on the Microsoft network and does not flow over the Internet.
 This is true for all traffic between Microsoft services anywhere in the world regardless of the source and destination region.
 So when you enter on of the data centers with your network traffic, lets say West US (California), you will stay on the Microsoft network the whole way through until you exit lets say in West Europe (Amsterdam).

 Microsoft is very committed about building the fastest and most reliable global network of any public cloud provider.
 With its own backbone network, Microsoft remains independent from telcos and stays in control of capacity and resiliency.

 Microsoft Research is awesome!
 More than 5'000 computer scientists, physicists, engineers, and mathematicians are working at Microsoft Research to solve difficult world problems through technological innovation.
 To meet this goal, they collaborate with academic, government and industry researchers all over the world.
 Some of the smartest people in the world are working for Microsoft Research, including Turing Award and Dijkstra Prize winners.

 People at Microsoft Research are working in many different fields like Human-computer interaction to artificial intelligence, quantum computing, social sciences and economics just to name a few.
-A lot of great projects and products were started at Microsoft Research including for example Project Sopris, the Seeing AI app, Project InnerEye and Project Emma, a wearable that helps with Parkinson’s tremors.
+A lot of great projects and products were started at Microsoft Research including for example Project Natick, Project Sopris, the Seeing AI app, Project InnerEye and Project Emma, a wearable that helps with Parkinson’s tremors.
 Many research teams also make source code available to the public like with the Language Integrated Quantum Operations Simulator or the Microsoft Cognitive Toolkit.